tamu-edu/DCCE/docs/DACCE/DACCE.md

 ---
 # Dynamically linking library (via PLT).
 * Hook PLT call to do the followings
-  * get the real target address of PTL call.
+  * get the real target address of PLT call.
   * edge between callsite and the real target is added to the call graph.
   * Not encoded until the next re-encoding process.
   * Instrement code as normal call (Figure 2.b)